firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 Capturing RISC-V Instruction Traces with TracerV
 ==================================================

-FireSim can provide a cycle-by-cycle trace of the target CPU's architectural state over the course of execution.
+FireSim can provide a cycle-by-cycle trace of a target CPU's architectural state over the course of execution, including fields like instruction address, raw instruction bits, privilege level, exception/interrupt status and cause, and a valid signal.
 This can be useful for profiling or debugging.

-The tracing functionality is provided by the TracerV widget.
+**TracerV** is the FireSim bridge that provides this functionality.

+This section details how to capture these traces in cycle-by-cycle formats, usually for debugging purposes.

+For profiling purposes, FireSim also supports automatically producing stack traces from this data and producing Flame Graphs, which is documented in the :ref:`tracerv-with-flamegraphs` section.

 Building a Design with TracerV
 -------------------------------